Why Establish a Mitigation Site?

-Beyond the need to provide safer conditions for the community and homeless individuals, the City is also responding to recent case law established by the Ninth Circuit Court in Martin v.
-City of Boise.
-This case law limits cities from enforcing trespass on public property if there are not an equivalent number of shelter beds to accommodate unsheltered people elsewhere in the community.
+Beyond the need to provide safer conditions for the community and homeless individuals, the City is also responding to case law established by the Ninth Circuit Court in Martin v.
+City of Boise in September 2018.
+This case law limits cities from enforcing trespass on public property.

 Olympia/Franklin Mitigation Site